LauzHack/LauzHack.github.io/2026-huawei/index.md

   <div class="section-highlight">
     <h2>The Challenge</h2>
-    <p>Design the best expert placement algorithm for MoE models under a fixed GPU memory budget using real-world traces.</p>
+    <p>Design the best expert placement algorithm for Mixture of Experts models under a fixed GPU memory budget using real-world traces.</p>
     <p>You will have access to a software simulator with full freedom to push MoE performance to its limits.</p>
   </div>